andrew-mathworks/mockmaker/README.md

 ## Limitations

+- Known issues:
+    - Depending on the STL being used, not using the `--namespace` argument will lead to some `std` classes being mocked.
+This is likely due to a preprocessor issue with definitions of visibility macros (e.g. `_GLIBCXX_VISIBILITY`), but has not yet been solved.
 - Template parameters:
     - Currently, template parameters are incorrectly mocked due to libclang limitations and other engineering challenges.
 Here is an example of the incorrect behavior (which must be rectified manually):